BSc (Hons) Agriculture

-Modules are assessed through examinations and coursework, including real-life case studies, presentations and reports.
-There are timed, unseen examinations at the end of each year.
+Modules are assessed through a blend of examinations and coursework, including real-life case studies, presentations and reports.

-The Research Project is an integral part of the course, giving you the opportunity to focus on a subject of particular interest to you or your employment aspirations.
+The Research Project is an integral part of the course.
+Completed in your third year, it provides the opportunity to research a subject of specific interest or of direct relevance to your future employment.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.